 At Pensacola Beach, the emerald green waters meet a white sandy beach.
 For beachgoers, it’s the perfect spot to watch the sunset, stargaze, relax, and sunbathe.
 While soaking up the sea views, you’ll also want to keep your eyes out for dolphins off the Gulf Coast.

 When not sunbathing on the beach, there are plenty of cool places to see in Pensacola.
 Fishermen will want to head to the 1,500-foot Pensacola Beach Gulf Pier to try their luck.
-Or take a leisurely stroll along the Pensacola Beach Boardwalk to get a bite to eat and peruse the shops.
+Or take a leisurely stroll along the Pensacola Beach Boardwalk to get a bite to eat, peruse the shops, or hang out at beach bars.

 Perdido Key State Park